devops-parth/miscellaneous/Kubernetes/1_Kubernetes_Kubeadm_Ubuntu.md

+# Setup a Multi node Kubernetes Cluster on VirtualBox

-1.Update the package repository (All hosts)
+1. Update the package repository (All hosts)
 ```sh
 sudo apt-get update
 ```